Zipfian-Science/rickled/README.md

 - /path/and/another/key
 ```

-Different output types are passed with the `-t` flag, including the `list` type to print paths as lines.
+Different output types are passed with the `--output-type` flag, including the `list` type to print paths as lines.

 ---